SamyZouggari/SamyZouggari/README.md

 In my free time, I enjoy listening to French and American music.
 I also like watching movies or TV shows, driving around to meet friends, and hitting the gym.
 I'm also constantly seeking new skills to acquire; for example, during vacations, I take online courses to learn HTML and CSS, expanding my web development knowledge.

+The projects I have worked on were completed as part of my coursework at my engineering school.

 In the future, I aspire to become a data scientist, though I'm open to other opportunities that may arise.